Wearable Device Challenge Guidelines

 - Register your team and submit your poster & ad campaign

 The Wearable Device Challenge has two divisions – Middle School and High School.
 The Challenge is team-based and each team can have up to 6 student members.
 Each teacher can enter 1 or 2 teams.
-If there is more than one participating teacher at the same school, they may each bring one or two teams to the final Challenge on April 17, 2018 at NCSU.
-Every teacher must register (using the Teacher Registration form) and indicate the number of teams they plan to bring to the Challenge no later than February 15, 2018.
-All students attending the Challenge must then also register (using the Student Registration Form) no later than March 29, 2018 and submit a parent-signed copy of the NCSU General Participation Agreement.
+If there is more than one participating teacher at the same school, they may each bring one or two teams to the final Challenge in April 2019 at NCSU.
+Every teacher must register (using the Teacher Registration form) and indicate the number of teams they plan to bring to the Challenge no later than February 15, 2019.
+All students attending the Challenge must then also register (using the Student Registration Form) at least two weeks in advance and submit a parent-signed copy of the NCSU General Participation Agreement.